turri21/CDi_Senhor/README.md

 * Fix regression: Audio hiccups during Philips Logo in Burn:Cycle
     * A workaround is CPU overclocking
 * Investigate input responsiveness (skipped events?)
-* Investigate screeching sound effect in the menu of "Golf Tips"
-    * Vincent Halver has found a solution for MAME.
-Need to check that.
 * Fix hang on audio track stop or change in media player
 * Cheat support?
 * Investigate "Gray border glitch" at the top of "Myst" gameplay (seems to be only one plane)